syncfusion-content/ej2-angular-docs/ej2-angular/grid/tool-bar/tool-bar-items.md

 # Toolbar items in Angular Grid Component

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid includes a customizable toolbar positioned above the grid for accessing various actions and functionalities.
+The Angular Data Grid includes a customizable toolbar positioned above the grid for accessing various actions and functionalities.
 Both built-in and custom toolbar items can be added to meet specific application requirements.

 ## Built-in toolbar items

-Built-in toolbar items in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid component provide predefined actions to perform standard operations within the grid.
+Built-in toolbar items in the Angular Data Grid component provide predefined actions to perform standard operations within the grid.
 These items can be added by defining the [toolbar](https://ej2.syncfusion.com/angular/documentation/api/grid#toolbar) property as a collection of built-in items.
 Each item is rendered as a button with an icon and text.
 The following table lists the built-in toolbar items and their respective actions.

 | Built-in Toolbar Items | Actions |
 |------------------------|---------|